 Mount Rushmore is a year-round national monument, and the four faces can be quite striking with a layer of snow.

 Although a lot of places in Keystone close for the winter, you will have no trouble finding a place to stay, eat or shop.
-So if you're hesitant to visit the Black Hills in winter, don't be.
-It's a most wonderful time of the year.
+So if you’re hesitant to visit the Black Hills in winter, don’t be.
+It’s the most wonderful time of the year.